Emergency Pediatric Dentist in Katy

 You should read along to learn more about what to do during urgent matters and dental emergencies.

 Toothaches: Start by cleaning around the affected tooth.
 Prepare a simple saltwater solution with warm water to rinse your mouth, or you could also use dental floss to dislodge any food particles that may play a part in perpetuating the toothache.

 If there’s still any sensation of pain following these recommendations, contact your child’s dentist.
 Additionally, if you notice any swelling around the affected area, apply cold compresses and get in touch with a pediatric dentist or emergency center as soon as possible.

-Cut or Bitten Tongue, Lip or Cheek: Apply ice to injured areas to help control swelling.
-If there is bleeding, apply firm but gentle pressure with a gauze or cloth.
-If bleeding cannot be controlled by simple pressure, call a doctor or visit the hospital emergency room.
+Cut or Bitten Tongue, Lip, or Cheek: Use a cold compress or apply ice over the injured area to help control any swelling.
+If you notice any bleeding, apply firm pressure with some gauze or a clean cloth.
+Don’t remove the gauze or cloth constantly to avoid restarting the bleeding.
+If the bleeding doesn’t stop, call a doctor or go to an emergency room.

-Severe Blow to the Head: Take your child to the nearest hospital emergency room immediately.
+Severe Blow to the Head: This is a potentially life-threatening emergency; go to the emergency room as soon as possible!

 Dental Radiographs (X-Rays)